Azure/azure-sdk-for-go/README.md

 To more reliably manage dependencies like the Azure SDK in your applications we recommend [golang/dep](https://github.com/golang/dep).

+Packages that are still in public preview can be found under the ./services/preview directory.
+Please be aware that since these packages are in preview they are subject to change, including breaking changes outside of a major semver bump.

 ## Other Azure Go Packages

 Azure provides several other packages for using services from Go, listed below.